robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-18 18:11:02 UTC
+**Last Updated:** 2025-12-18 18:47:22 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later around 18:10 UTC for the next update or when the webcam is expected to be available again.
+**Recommendation:** Please check back later; the webcam feed will be available once maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message with a timestamp for rechecking.
+**Technical Note:** The status image indicates a maintenance message with a timestamp of 18:47 UTC, and the background is grey with red text, signifying an intentional downtime.

-**Blog Summary:** The panda cam is temporarily offline for maintenance.
-We appreciate your patience and look forward to sharing more adorable panda moments soon!
+**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
+We appreciate your patience and will update you once the feed is back online.

 ---